pure-data/externals-howto/README.rst

     void class_sethelpsymbol(t_class *c, t_symbol *s);

-If a Pd-object is right-clicked, a help-patch for the corresponding object class can be opened.
+If a Pd object is right-clicked, a help patch for the corresponding object class can be opened.
 By default this is a patch with the symbolic class name in the directory “\ *doc/5.reference/*\ ”.

-The name of the help-patch for the class that is pointed to by ``c`` is changed to the symbol ``s``.
+The name of the help patch for the class that is pointed to by ``c`` is changed to the symbol ``s``.

-Therefore, several similar classes can share a single help-patch.
+Therefore, several similar classes can share a single help patch.

-Path-information is relative to the default help path *doc/5.reference/*.
+Path information is relative to the default help path *doc/5.reference/*.

 pd\_new